 There is little formal research into the natural history of the condition, but it tends to follow a protracted course.
 The prognosis depends on the underlying cause if there is one.
 Loss of vision and corneal ulcers are rare.

-- Dry eye syndrome; NICE CKS, September 2012 (UK access only)
+Dry eye syndrome; NICE CKS August 2017 (UK access only)